mukul273/Advanced_Java/README.md

 1. Run the code in debug mode and then open up the "Trace Current Stream Chain" option (Intellij)
 2. use peek() to check the state of that stream at that point

+### MAP
+1. It converts stream of x to stream of y
+2. It's a internmediate operation and return stream as method return
+3.

 ### Reference Documentation
 For further reference, please consider the following sections: